-IMPORTANT: While this article provides technical assistance for using the integrated Zoom captioning window, we actually discourage transcribing directly into Zoom because it creates more work for the meeting host (instructor), the reader (student), and the transcriber!
+IMPORTANT: While this article provides technical assistance for using the integrated Zoom captioning window, we actually discourage transcribing directly into Zoom because it creates more work for the meeting host (e.g. the instructor), the consumer (e.g. the student or participant), and the transcriber!
 Plus, it's just clunky.

 Here are some good alternatives:

 - How to use Zoom linking in TypeWell Transcriber